CocoCR300/dotdevelop/README.md

 ```

-have a look here: http://source.monodevelop.com/
+Have a look here: https://monodevelop.com/

 # (Outdated) Readme from MonoDevelop: